best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 #### Blank worksheets

 Remove any blank worksheets.
 Blank worksheets can be confusing as it is not clear if they are meant to be blank or if something is missing.
+They may also make navigation confusing for users of assistive technology.

 #### Other things to avoid
-* Headers and footers - do not use headers and footers to convey important information.
+* Do not use headers and footers to convey important information - this will fail accessibility as screen readers often can't find the information displayed in spreadsheet headers and footers.
-* Floating elements - do not use floating elements such as text boxes.
+* Do not use floating elements such as text boxes - these will fail accessibility as screen readers often can't 'see' inside text boxes
-* Floating toolbars - deactivate any floating toolbars as screen reader software may not be able to access populated cells behind them - if you do need to leave a floating toolbar active then attach it to the other Excel toolbars at the top of the window.
+* Deactivate any floating toolbars - these may fail accessibility as screen reader software may not be able to access populated cells behind them - if you do need to leave a floating toolbar active then attach it to the other Excel toolbars at the top of the window.

 ### Pointers for structure within worksheets: